Health Library A to Z

 Ventricular Septal Defect (VSD)

-Very low birthweight is a term used to describe babies who are born weighing less than 3 pounds, 4 ounces.
-Only a few babies are born this tiny.
+Very low birth weight is a term used to describe babies who are born weighing less than 3 pounds, 4 ounces.
+It is very rare that babies are born this tiny.
+But the overall rate of very-low-birth-weight babies in the U.S. is going up.
+This is because more multiple birth babies are being born.
+Multiples are more likely to be born early and weigh less.

 Viral Skin Infections